kura/kura.gg/content/blackhole-1.8.0-development-mock-and-python-entry-points.rst

 plenty of articles elsewhere on the internet that detail this.

-That being said, `entry_points` is a dictionary, in it I set a `console_scripts` key that has a list of scripts that should be usable from the commandline.
+That being said, `entry_points` is a dictionary, in it I set a `console_scripts` key that has a list of scripts that should be usable from the command line.

-Each list item is made up of two parts; the command name (what will be typed on the commandline to trigger the command) and the module(s) and method to run.
+Each list item is made up of two parts; the command name (what will be typed on the command line to trigger the command) and the module(s) and method to run.

 blackhole.application:run
 -------------------------